nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 1a.
 Emeraldo detects task to have the exact same details as an existing task

 > 1a1.
-Emeraldo shows error message: \“This task already exists in the task manager\”.<br>
+Emeraldo shows error message: "This task already exists in the task manager".<br>
 > 1a2.
-User changes the details of the task to be added<br> Steps 1a1-1a2 are repeated until the data entered are correct.<br>
+User changes the details of the task to be added <br>

+Steps 1a1-1a2 are repeated until the data entered are correct.<br>
 Use case resumes from step 2.